 You may be brushing your hair the wrong way all this time, mama.
 And no, we don’t mean brushing it 100 times!
 According to experts, the best way to brush your hair is to start from the tips instead of the roots to avoid breakage.

-Most experts also recommend avoiding a plastic brush, which can damage hair cuticles and eventually trigger hair fall.
+Most experts also recommend avoiding a plastic brush, damaging hair cuticles, and eventually triggering hair fall.

 11. Relax, relax, relax

-Stress manifests itself in numerous ways and one of those is your crowning glory getting thinner by the day.
-As such, do your best to manage the stress–no matter if it’s raising a baby, dealing with chores, or worrying about your hair.
+Stress manifests itself in numerous ways, one of which is your crowning glory getting thinner by the day.
+As such, do your best to manage the stress, whether it’s raising a baby, dealing with chores, or worrying about your hair.

-With these secrets on how to help hair grow faster, we hope you feel more confident in yourself no matter the state of your hair.
-It’ll pass soon enough with the right mindset and the amazing support of hair growth products!
+With these secrets on how to help hair grow faster, we hope you feel more confident in yourself, no matter the state of your hair.
+It’ll pass soon enough with the right mindset and the fantastic support of hair growth products!